 - Established food businesses (Need for Feed and Turkish Kebab) did not respond positively to the event.
 The owners of Need for Feed (which currently operates to 2.30pm) indicated that they were planning to commence trading at night and that the food truck event would now compromise that proposal. - Non-food businesses such as the hairdresser and chemist responded positively to the advice indicating that a food truck event would increase vibrancy and activate the area. - The Ashfield Sports Club contacted the Town regarding the event and queried if permission had been granted for the event organiser to sell alcohol given that the Club already has a liquor licence.
-The Town explained that the sale of alcohol was restricted to people purchasing a meal.
-Since then, the Club has worked positively with the event organiser as co-users of Ashfield Reserve.

-- The owners of Ashfield IGA (which predominantly sell groceries but also have a small food take-away section inside their premises) are of the view that if the food truck event continues, it will affect take-away food but also acknowledged that more people may shop at their premises as a result of the food truck event being staged. - Chaos Theory Events (which has recently been appointed to run the Old Perth Road Markets), expressed concern with having two events that both sell food will lead to competition for limited discretionary spending within the district.
-It also raised concerns with the branding of the food truck event in that it used the term "Bassendean", as it had caused some confusion amongst community members thinking that the Old Perth Road (Bassendean) Markets had been re-located to Ashfield Reserve.
+No alcohol will be served at the event.
+Since the time of the enquiry, the Club has worked positively with the event organiser as co-users of Ashfield Reserve. - The owners of Ashfield IGA (which predominantly sell groceries but also have a small food take-away section inside their premises) are of the view that if the food truck event continues, it will affect take-away food but also acknowledged that more people may shop at their premises as a result of the food truck event being staged. - Chaos Theory Events (which has recently been appointed to run the Old Perth Road Markets), expressed concern with having two events that both sell food will lead to competition for limited discretionary spending within the district.
+It also raised concerns with the branding of the food truck event in that it used the term "Bassendean", as it had caused some confusion amongst community members thinking that the Old Perth Road (Bassendean) Markets had been relocated to Ashfield Reserve.